 Transparency (Open Budget Index) 17/100

-The Government of Bolivia provides the public with scant budget information.
+The Government of Niger provides the public with scant budget information.

-The Government of Bolivia provides the public with no opportunities to engage in the budget process.
+The Government of Niger is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Bolivia is limited.
+Budget oversight by the legislature in Niger adequate.

-Budget oversight by the supreme audit institution in Bolivia is limited.
+Budget oversight by the supreme audit institution in Niger is limited.

 - Establish credible and effective mechanisms (i.e., public hearings, surveys, focus groups) for capturing a range of public perspectives on budget matters.